 Knox and Woolworth shared a love for self-publicity, and boasted of their success.
 When Knox published picture view books of the towns and cities where he traded, he reserved pride of place for a photo of his 5 & 10¢.
 While other landmarks had captions like "The Town Hall", his store got star billing with hyperbolae like 'the world's busiest store'.
 The Michigan store was tagged "Detroit's favorite spot - S.H.
 Knox & Co."

 All of the Pioneers copied the City Centre formula with openings of their own.
 Knox went on to enjoy particular success in State Street, Chicago, Illinois and on the corner of Queen's Street and Yonge Street in Toronto.

 Success in the big cities brought increased confidence.
 In 1906 Seymour Knox joined other Syndicate members in incorporating his company.
 Shares were sold privately to family members and long-serving staff in a move intended to minimise the risk of a hostile takeover.
 Knox ploughed much of the money raised into a surge of store openings and extensions.
 By 1912 he operated 98 stores in the USA and 13 in Canada, and was the second largest company in the Syndicate after F.W.
 Woolworth & Co.

 In 1911 Frank Woolworth suggested that the rivals should merge to form the largest store chain in the world.
-He believed that it would be too large to be taken over, making it safe to sell shares on the stock market.
+He felt it would be too large to be taken over, making it safe to sell shares on the stock market.
 A broker's preliminary valuation suggested that at least $50m could be raised by selling stock.